 Field-hunting tip

-Look in eclogite country — that is the host setting where omphacite typically forms.
+Look in eclogite country, the host setting where omphacite typically forms.
 If you start seeing garnet, kyanite, glaucophane in float, you are in the right ground.
 Field specimens usually show a granular, massive, or prismatic crystals habit, so train your eye for that shape before scanning the outcrop.